A reverse Faber-Krahn inequality for the magnetic Laplacian: Method of level lines

 According to Sard's theorem, almost all $t$ in $[0,t^*]$ are regular values of $\psi$.
 For these values, the Hausdorff measure $\mathcal H^1$ coincides on $\Gamma_t$ with the measure $\sigma_t$ induced by the arclength and we obtain, using Green's formula,

 From the two previous facts and the isoperimetric inequality,

 which proves the desired inequality.

-To treat the case of equality, we observe that if $|\Omega_t|=4\pi$ for almost every $t$, then $\Omega_t$ is a disk for almost every $t$, and thus $\psi$ is radial.
-In particular, this implies that $\Omega$ is a disk.
+To treat the case of equality, we observe that if we have $\gamma_{\Omega}(t)=4\pi$ for almost every $t$, we also have, from the previous inequalities, $|\Gamma_t|^2/|\Omega_t|=4\pi$.
+Thus, $\Omega_t$ is a disk for almost every $t$ and, in particular, we can pick a positive sequence $(t_n)$, decreasing to $0$, such that $\Omega_{t_n}$ is a disk for all $n$.
+Since the sequence of sets $\Omega_{t_n}$ is non-decreasing with respect to inclusion and since $\Omega=\bigcup_n\Omega_{t_n}$, it follows that $\Omega$ is a disk.
 Conversely, if $\Omega$ is a disk, then $\psi$ is radial, all level sets are circles on which $|\nabla\psi|$ is constant, hence we have equality in both the Cauchy-Schwarz and the isoperimetric inequalities. \end{proof}

 \begin{dfn} Let $\mathcal G_\Omega$ be the space of functions $g:[0,t^*]\to\mathbb C$ (up to equality almost everywhere) such that \begin{enumerate} \item $g\in L^2(]0,t^*[,\gamma_\Omega(t)\,dt)$, \item $g'\in L^2(]0,t^*[, \mu(t)\,dt)$. \end{enumerate} \end{dfn}